shrenikm/website_src/content/posts/2024-01-06-understanding-trajopt.md

 Here's a list of things that might not be obvious from a paper read through:

 1. Linear constraints might feel warm and fuzzy, but can break the problem if we're not careful.
 Consider the scenario where we're optimizing for a scalar $\x$ with a constraint $\x \ge 100$.
 Let's say that our initial guess of $\x$ is 0.
 Given the fact that our trust region is small initially, this would lead to an infeasible QP as the linear constraint is violated at the first iteration itself.
-There's no way for the optimzier to deal with this due to the small trust region.
+There's no way for the optimizer to deal with this due to the small trust region.
 This means that:
     - We need to be careful about how we go about choosing the initial $\x_0$ in general
     - Starting the problem off with linear constraints violated could be a recipe for disaster